Jessie Graff

 Graff has become well known for her athletic achievements on the obstacle course show American Ninja Warrior.
 In 2016, she became the first woman ever to complete Stage 1 of the Las Vegas Finals course.
 In 2017, Graff became the first woman to compete in, and to successfully finish, Stage 2 in Las Vegas, although this was part of the USA vs. The World competition instead of a regular season, and that had no time requirement.
 She was the first woman representing the United States in that competition.
-Later on in Sasuke 34, she became the first and so far the only woman (now also Stefanie Noppinger from Austria) worldwide to finish Stage 2 in the Sasuke/Ninja Warrior franchise, only defeated by Ultra Crazy Cliffhanger later in Stage 3.
+Later on in Sasuke 34, she became the first woman worldwide to finish Stage 2 in the Sasuke/Ninja Warrior franchise, only defeated by the Ultra Crazy Cliffhanger in the third stage.
 She was the second woman ever to conquer the Stage 1 of the Sasuke course (excluding Kunoichi), after Chie Tanabe in Sasuke 2.

 Early life

-Jessie Graff was born to Ginny MacColl on January 12, 1984.
+Graff was born to Ginny MacColl on January 12, 1984.

 At age 6, Graff started taking circus classes.
-She started doing gymnastics at age 9 and did competitive gymnastics for 6 years.
-She was a member of the Frederick Gymnastic Club for 6 years.
+By age nine, she started competitive gymnastics, training for six years as a member of the Frederick Gymnastic Club.
 By age 12 she was catching other performers on the trapeze.
 She has stated about her time as a 12-year-old trapeze artist, "The rule was I wasn’t allowed to catch anyone who outweighed me by more than 20 pounds."

-Graff was a pole vaulter in high school, and graduated in 2002 from Urbana High School, Frederick, Maryland, as a Track Team Leader, honor roll student, and member of the National Honor Society.
+Graff was a pole vaulter in high school, and graduated in 2002 from Urbana High School in Ijamsville, Maryland, as a Track Team Leader, honor roll student, and member of the National Honor Society.

-She majored in aerospace engineering at Georgia Tech, and theatre at the University of Nebraska.
-She graduated from University of Nebraska-Lincoln (UNL) in 2007.
+She majored in aerospace engineering at Georgia Tech, and theatre at the University of Nebraska–Lincoln (UNL).
+She graduated from UNL in 2007.

 She has earned black belts in Taekwondo and Kung Fu.

 Collegiate sports career

 Graff is 5 ft 8 in tall.
 In 2004, she set her personal best (PB) in the 5000m run at 15:56.30; she set her outdoor pole vault PB at 4.17 m; and indoor pole vault PB at 4.20 m.
-Graff held the pole vault record at Georgia Tech and University of Nebraska.
+Graff held the pole vault record at Georgia Tech and University of Nebraska–Lincoln.